dailyfootprints/footprints/Help/format.md

 * 01/01/2018
 * 01-01-2018 (prefered) -- this will be the format I'll be using.

-For sanity: The format I will using is 01-01-2018
+For sanity: The format I will using is 01-01-2018 (DD-MM-YYYY)

 ** This is a living document and may change any any time.